 Starting in 2015, staff have presented a multi-year operating tax levy projection, along with suggested mitigation measures (if necessary to stabilize the overall annual impacts) that was aligned with the current term of Council.
 The initial projection covered the years 2015 to 2018 inclusively.
 As 2019 was the first budget year for the new term of Council, this practice was continued to ensure anticipated tax levy increases are sustainable, predictable and service levels meet the expectations of the end users.
+At that time, the targeted overall increase, averaged over the term of Council, based on the combined municipal and education taxes on an average residential property was set at 2.0%.

-As noted during the November 14th, 2019, Council workshop, staff are reviewing budget impacts of several services due to uncertainty surrounding Provincial funding.
-It is expected that these impacts could range from \$1.2 million (1.7%) to \$1.9 million (2.8%) in 2020.
-Future impacts are anticipated in years beyond 2020 but, in the absence of more details from the Province, these impacts cannot be quantified at this time.
+Higher expenditures and reduced revenues related to service delivery changes arising from the COVID pandemic will be a major driver for the 2021 budget.
+Staff are reviewing the budget impacts on several services and due to uncertainty surrounding the future of Provincial funding, it is expected that these impacts could exceed approximately \$1.4 million, or a 2.0% levy impact in 2021.
+Future COVID impacts and how we do business are unknown beyond 2021, so in the absence of more details, these impacts cannot be quantified at this time.
 Due to this uncertainty, mitigation measures will be required for Tax Supported operations to stay within the targeted overall increase.
 Proposals will be reviewed using the principles outlined within this report, ensuring continued sustainability and flexibility to deal with future changes.